 All of this week we are sharing our staircase restoration project with you.
 On Monday we told you about stripping and sanding everything (read about it here) and yesterday we shared our painting and staining progress with you (read about it here).
-As part of the staircase restoration we have also stripped and sanded the paneling along the side of the staircase.
+As part of the staircase restoration, we have also stripped and sanded the panelling along the side of the staircase.
 This is what it looked like before stripping.

 The top half was painted in the same brown colour as the walls and the bottom was a whitish colour.

 Most importantly, you can see that there are so many layers of paint, that lots of the detailing in the wood is lost.

 So, yet again after countless hours of stripping with the heat gun and even more hours of sanding this is the result.